lume/lume.github.io/guide/contributing.md

 ### Code format and style

-Code files are generally written in either JavaScript or TypeScript, and end in either `.js` or `.ts` respectively.
+Most source files are written in TypeScript, and end in `.ts` respectively.

 Please make sure your editor obeys the rules set forth by `.editorconfig` and `.prettierrc.js`.
 There are [EditorConfig](https://editorconfig.org) and [Prettier](https://prettier.io) plugins for just about every text editor out there.
 Please install the plugins for your editor to make sure your editor automatically follows the code formatting rules.

+Typically IDEs have a format-on-save option that can run Prettier any time you save a file.

+> **Note** If you forget to format, a pull request check will let you know checks failed.

 Even if you don't have the editor plugins, you can automatically format all the code in a project to satisfy the requirements by running the following within a project: